 The report forecasts light speed growth of digital payments and focuses specifically on the increasing adoption of crypto-currencies and ongoing developments in terms of central bank digital currencies.

 The sheer value of crypto-currencies – Bitcoin’s market cap now exceeds the $1 trillion mark – make them too big to ignore.
 Central banks and regulators regularly disqualify crypto-currencies as a form of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
-More and a number of limitations impede their use in day-to-day transactions: limited adoption, regulatory hurdles, price volatility, energy consumption, privacy concerns… However, Bitcoin and to a lesser extent other crypto-currencies are attracting an increasing number of organisations seeking to benefit from – or fearing to missing out on – the spectacular increase in its value.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati... and a number of limitations impede their use in day-to-day transactions: limited adoption, regulatory hurdles, price volatility, energy consumption, privacy concerns… However, Bitcoin and to a lesser extent other crypto-currencies are attracting an increasing number of organisations seeking to benefit from – or fearing to missing out on – the spectacular increase in its value.
 In February 2021, Tesla announced it had invested $1.5 billion in Bitcoin.
 Square acquired $50 million of Bitcoin.
 In October 2020, PayPal added the capability to pay in Bitcoin to its wallets.

 This is perhaps a new interpretation of the Sutton principle: money is where the bank is.
 Willie Sutton was a bank robber who stole an estimated $2 million in the past century and reputedly replied to a reporter’s inquiry as to why he robbed banks by saying “because that’s where the money is.”
 Regardless of whether crypto-currencies are a form of money or not, they are attracting investors and users because that is where the money is.